i-MSCP/imscp/README.md

 ```

 The design material and the "i-MSCP" trademark stay the property of their
 authors.
-Reuse of them without prior consent of their respective author is
+Reuse of them without prior consent of their respective authors is
 strictly prohibited.